 Offering six degree programs for passionate performers, composers, theorists and music educators, Furman’s Department of Music is recognized as one of the best and most comprehensive in the nation among liberal arts colleges.
 Accredited by the National Association of Schools of Music since 1938, our music program excels in pre-college youth events, in current student training with extensive performance opportunities, and in the success of our alumni world-wide.

-Recitals – Concerts – Master Classes – Camps – Conferences.
 With over 260 events offered year-round, Furman is a vibrant part of Greenville’s music scene.
-For additional event news, visit our Facebook page: Furman University Music News.
+For additional event news, visit our Facebook page below.

-Is your passion for music such that you want to learn how to turn it into a livelihood and life-calling?
+Is your passion for music such that you want to learn how to turn it into a livelihood?
+Love music but plan to major in another area?
+We have a place for you!

 Open by audition to all Furman students, we have a place for any talented musician, whether you plan to major in music or in another discipline.
 Furman is unique that we seat a full all-undergrad symphony orchestra, two large choral ensembles, a symphonic band, marching band and multiple smaller ensembles including jazz combos and string quartets.